Traditional Kinemes and Dance Movements in the 1970s and 1980s

-The most traditionalist dancers so far, Tahia Carioca and Soheir Zaki, have been labelled ‘bint al balad’ and the feelings considered authentic in raqs sharqi (confidence, honesty, spontaneity, grounded body feeling) are also associated with the baladi spirit, therefore with Cairo’s working classes.
+The most traditionalist dancers so far, Tahia Carioca and Soheir Zaki, have been labeled ‘bint al balad’ and the feelings considered authentic in Raqs sharqi (confidence, honesty, spontaneity, grounded body feeling) are also associated with the Baladi spirit, therefore with Cairo’s working classes.

-This association with upper classes translates into movements in the quality of elegance (slightly more lifted, whilst still relaxed attitude), which emerges as one of the distinctive characteristic of raqs sharqi as opposed to social Egyptian dance.
+This association with upper classes translates into movements in the quality of elegance (slightly more lifted, whilst still relaxed attitude), which emerges as one of the distinctive characteristics of Raqs sharqi as opposed to social Egyptian dance.

 This constitutes a form of appropriation of the habitus from a certain social group to another or, as Desmond (1993) would argue, a form of hybridity, as the habitus of different classes merges in a dance genre.

 The two innovative dancers of this timeframe, Nagwa Fouad and Nelly Foaud, each innovate in different ways.